inarizushi/fungus-site/docs/commands/narrative_commands.md

 Property | Type | Description
  --- | --- | ---
-Duration | System.Single | Length of time to display the timer for Target Block | Fungus.Block | Block to execute when the timer expires
+_duration | Fungus.FloatData | Length of time to display the timer for
+Target Block | Fungus.Block | Block to execute when the timer expires

 ## Portrait